Wendy Williams Reportedly Hospitalized For Alcohol Abuse Amid Husband’s Mistress Having A Baby

 Wendy Williams has reportedly relapsed following her husband Kevin Hunter’s alleged affair.

-Page Six reports that the talk show host left her sober facility on Monday and was “devastated.” was found intoxicated by her team on Monday hours before she checked into a sober living facility.
+Page Six reports that the talk show host left her sober facility on Monday and was “devastated.”
+She was found intoxicated by her team on Monday hours before she checked into a sober living facility.
 Williams, 54, was then reportedly given an IV bag filled with vitamins and minerals in an attempt to sober the star up.
 After being treated, Williams was returned back to the sober facility she currently resides in to make it in time for her show’s taping on Tuesday.

-The news of Williams’ alleged relapse comes one week after she admitted on her show during the Ask Wendy segment that she was currently living in a sober house after battling an addiction to cocaine.
+The news of Williams’ alleged relapse comes one week after she admitted on her show during the Ask Wendy segment that she is currently living in a sober house after battling an addiction to cocaine.
 She also promoted the foundation that she and her husband Kevin Hunter founded for individuals who struggle with addiction, per Us Weekly.

 “I don’t know how, except God was sitting on my shoulder and I just stopped,” Williams said of her sobriety.